Classic Southern Pecan Pie

-I like to think that my pecan pie has just the right amount of sweetness so that it doesn’t become so sweet that you lose the actual hero of the pie which is the pecan flavor, which has a sweetness all its own anyway.
+- My pecan pie has just the right amount of sweetness so that it doesn’t become so sweet that you lose the actual hero of the pie, which is the pecan flavor.

 And oh heavens, the way this pie makes your kitchen smell is just amazing.
 All the pecans and butter and sugar baking together create the most unbelievable aroma you can imagine and your whole house will smell so good!
 It’s why I have a super hard time waiting for the pie to cool completely before cutting into it.